mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS provides a way for _clients_ to form _groups_ within which they can communicate securely.
 For example, a set of users might use clients on their phones or laptops to join a group and communicate with each other.
-A group may be as small as two clients (e.g., for simple person to person messaging) or as large as hundreds of thousands.
+A group may be as small as two clients (e.g., for simple person-to-person messaging) or as large as hundreds of thousands.
 A client that is part of a group is a _member_ of that group.
 As groups change membership and group or member properties, they advance from one _epoch_ to another and the cryptographic state of the group